low histamine banana bread recipe

 Low Histamine Faux Banana Bread Recipe

-Luckily, you can still enjoy the same texture and sweetness of a ‘nana loaf, using low histamine ingredients.
+And now you too can enjoy the same texture and sweetness of a ‘nana loaf, using only the best low histamine ingredients.
 Let me show you how!

-Rice flour offers a great, gluten-free alternative to normal wheat-based flours.
+Rice flour offers a great, gluten-free, low-histamine alternative to normal wheat- and gluten-based flours.
 It also acts like traditional flours in that it doesn’t require much more liquid, like coconut flour would.
-It's notable that histamine intolerance and gut health issues are related, which is why some may choose to reduce or eliminate gluten consumption.
+It's notable that histamine intolerance and gut health issues are related, which is why we often recommend choosing to go gluten-free - at least for a while to trial it out - when you're living with histamine intolerance (1).

-Cream of tartar and baking soda are both on the ‘safe’ list for histamine intolerance sufferers, which simplifies the qualms of low-histamine baking.
+Cream of tartar and baking soda, which are needed to get the banana bread feeling light and fluffy, are both on the ‘safe’ list for histamine intolerance sufferers.
+It certainly simplifies the qualms of low-histamine baking to have both of these ingredients on the 'green' list.

 Coconut oil is a great source of healthy fats, especially for those wanting to increase dietary fat content.
-Additionally, coconut oil has antibacterial properties to, overall, contribute to healthier digestion and a balanced gut microbiome.
+Additionally, coconut oil has antibacterial properties that can contribute to healthier digestion and balanced gut microbiome overall (3).
+Coconut oil also possesses antiviral properties; if you've read my blog post about various conditions that may be linked to histamine intolerance, you'll know that viral infections can be one of those sinister underlying causes of histamine intolerance, which coconut oil can help combat against.

-Raw, organic honey is often well tolerated by those who react to higher histamine foods, and also caries a broad nutrient profile and antibacterial properties.
-However, if you find that honey is reactive, you can try another form of sweetness, like black strap molasses, or maple syrup.
+Raw, organic honey is often well tolerated by those who react to higher histamine foods, and also carries a broad nutrient profile and antibacterial properties (4).
+However, if you find that honey is a reactive food for you, you can always try another form of sweetness, like blackstrap molasses, or maple syrup.
+If any form of sugar doesn't sit well with you, you can simply leave it out of the recipe, the very next ingredient is sure to keep things tasting sweet and delicious...

 Sweet potato offers the same ‘gooey’ texture that the bananas would, as well as the mild sweet flavour of a dessert.
-Not to mention, sweet potatoes contribute to digestion by encouraging the pancreas to pr
+Not to mention, sweet potatoes contribute to digestion by encouraging the pancreas to produce digestive enzymes.
+They're also fibrous and packed with a whole whack of nutrients, so they're a real plus when it comes to a rich, nutritious ingredient to use in baking.

-Eggs, when fully cooked, are typically well tolerated for those with histamine intolerance (it’s raw eggs – specifically, raw egg whites, that cause a problem)!
+Eggs, when fully cooked, are typically well tolerated for those with histamine intolerance.
+It’s raw eggs, and more specifically, raw egg whites, that cause a problem!
 However, for those with an egg allergy or who are intolerant to eggs for non-histamine issues, flax ‘eggs’ are popular in vegan and eliminations diets.
-A flax ‘egg’ is an egg-free substitute which can be just as great a binder in a recipe like this as a real egg, and it will add moisture and texture to the loaf.
+A flax ‘egg’ is an egg-free substitute that can be just as great a binder in a recipe like this as a real egg, and it will add moisture and texture to the loaf.

-With the addition of alcohol free, pure vanilla extract and optional macadamia nuts (only for those who have tested and reintroduced macadamias), this loaf will not only be a satisfying treat, it won’t send your nose streaming, your eyes watering and a build up of any other undesirable symptoms you’d get if you had eaten a standard, traditionally made slice of banana loaf.
+With the addition of alcohol free, pure vanilla extract and optional macadamia nuts (only for those who have tested and reintroduced macadamias), this loaf will not only be a satisfying treat, it won’t send your nose streaming, your eyes watering, or be the cause of a build up of any other undesirable symptoms you’d get if you had eaten a standard, traditionally made slice of banana loaf.

 Makes 10 slices